BootleggersROM/manifest/README.md

 Also, just in case something went wrong for our side, or from your manifest or whatever, just add a `-q` in your repo sync command to see less lines and get into the issue more easily.

 When everything is done, be sure to shishufy your device (prepare it with the bootleg.mk file and bootleg_device product and stuff, that generic thing) and then when you're ready you can:

 	source build/envsetup.sh
-	brunch device

-	(where it says device, it's your device codename)

-~~Sidenote: You can use `brunch device` or use the following commands too.~~

-	source build/envsetup.sh
 	lunch bootleg_device-userdebug